evant/kotlin-inject/README.md

 For external dependencies, you can declare a function or read-only property in the component to create an instance for a certain type. kotlin-inject will use the return type to provide this instance where it is requested.

+Note: It is good practice to always explicitly declare the return type, that way it's clear what type is being provided.
+It may not always be what you expect!

 ```kotlin
 protected val RealHttp.bind: Http